 - 1. In this report it was assumed that the building was built following the documentation presented in section 2.1 with the alterations if any observed during the site inspection as noted in section 2.2. - 2.
-A small part of the structural drawings are missing, and so some assumptions related to connections were made. - 3.
+A part of the structural drawings was not available in the documentation, and so some assumptions related to connections were made. - 3.
 The thickness of the particle board at first floor level is assumed to be 15 mm as the information was not in the available plan set.
+These boards are assumed to be grade F4 with a built-in safety factor of 2 due to the uncertainty and criticality of these elements.